-I toss the freshly boiled dumplings in a super creamy sun-dried tomato sauce.
-The rich sauce, melt-in-your-mouth gnocchi, plus fresh herbs that bring everything together is a rustic feast made any day of the week.
+I toss the freshly boiled dumplings in a super creamy, sun-dried tomato sauce.
+The rich sauce, melt-in-your-mouth gnocchi, plus fresh herbs that bring everything together is a rustic feast for any day of the week.

 After some test kitchen experimenting, I developed this homemade copycat cauliflower gnocchi recipe that rivals Trader Joe's in texture and flavor.

 What makes this rendition so appealing is that it mimics traditional potato gnocchi, giving a tender chew that then dissolves with ease.
 It’s also gluten-free, packs in low-carb cruciferous produce, and is paleo- and Whole30-friendly.

 This is done by combining steamed pureed cauliflower florets, cassava flour, potato starch, salt, and olive oil.
 The result is an easy dough with just a hint of cauliflower flavor in the finished gnocchi.

 For this recipe, boil the gnocchi until they float, and if you’d like, pan fry for extra texture.
 If you’re skeptical, give it a try.
 If anything, you’ll have fun making the recipe.